 Community Organization Property Tax Exemption Regulation (COPTER)

-Find out if your community organization is property tax exempt.
+Find out if your community organization qualifies for a property tax exemption

 Assessment Review Board